priism-center/stats-club/GitHub-Basics/README.md

 [github](https://github.com/)

 Apart from storing a copy of your projects, github comes with a lot of useful features.
-For example, you can use it to share your projects with your colleagues, so they can see (or modify if you want) your project.
+For example, you can use it to share your projects with your colleagues, so they can see (or modify) your project.

 ## git sounds awesome!
 How do I get it?